juxor/afaq/markdown/secJ7.md

 local initiatives, the replacing of self-management with bureaucracy and the creation of a new, exploitative and oppressive class of officials and party hacks.
-Only when power rests in the hands of everyone can a social revolution exist and a free society created.
+Only when power rests in the hands of everyone can a social revolution exist and a free society be created.
 If this is not done, if the state replaces the self-managed associations of a free people, all that happens is the replacement of one class system by another.
 This is because the state is an instrument of minority rule -- it can never become an instrument of majority empowerment as its centralised, hierarchical and authoritarian nature excludes such a possibility (see [section H.3.7](secH3.html#sech37) for more discussion on this issue).

 Therefore an important role of anarchists is to undermine hierarchical organisation by creating self-managed ones, by keeping the management and